Pilchie/Snakes/README.md

 You are the blue snake.
 Turn left/right with your arrow keys.
 Eat the berries, and avoid the walls and the other snakes.
 Be the last snake left standing.

 ## Status
-Currently there is a multi-player game with a Console Client.
+Currently there is a multi-player game with a Console Client, and a Blazor client.

 ## Roadmap
 * Make multiple clients:
-    * Blazor
+    * Test/fix PWA support for Blazor client
     * MAUI
     * Winforms